 When you (and your doctor) determine a lack of iodine could be the entire cause or a contributing factor to your hypothyroidism, consider adding kelp to your diet.
 It’s also critical to stop taking supplements and get a professional opinion if your symptoms get worse, because this may mean you’re treating one type of thyroid problem (hypothyroidism caused by low iodine and other nutrients, for example) when you really need to be treating another (hyperthyroidism).

 Hypothyroidism isn’t always caused by lack of iodine.
 In fact, if you take iodine or kelp and feel like you’re getting worse, make sure you consult with your physician and get your levels rechecked.
 It can also be caused from heavy metal toxicity like mercury.
-Heavy metals from amalgam fillings and vaccines have an affinity for the thyroid and can disrupt your hormone balance and thyroid function.
+Heavy metals from amalgam fillings have an affinity for the thyroid and can disrupt your hormone balance and thyroid function.
 For this reason I also recommend reducing toxic exposures and consider seeing a holistic dentist who can remove the silver (amalgam) fillings using the DAMS protocol and bring you through a proper detox program as well.

 If you’ve been dealing with pains, consider that correcting any loss of cervical lordosis of your spine can help.
 Going through a program of corrective chiropractic care is greatly beneficial in this case.